What is a Mortgage?

-An insurable or conventional mortgage is when you make at least a 20% down payment on a home.
+An insurable mortgage is when you make at least a 20% down payment on a home and it is owner-occupied.
 In this case, you aren’t required to pay mortgage insurance.
 This saves you money, but because it’s slightly riskier for lenders you’ll most often pay a higher mortgage rate than an insured mortgage.

 An uninsured mortgage is a mortgage that doesn’t meet the government’s guidelines to be insured by any of the mortgage insurers.
 Examples include home purchases over $1 million and 30-year amortizations.
 Because of this, uninsurable mortgages tend to come with the highest mortgage rate.

 Term vs. Amortization

 A mortgage term is the length of time the terms and conditions of your mortgage are guaranteed.
 If you have a fixed-rate mortgage, your mortgage rate will remain the same for the duration of the time.

 The mortgage amortization is how long it will take you to pay off your mortgage in full.
 The standard length in Canada is 25 years, although there’s nothing stopping you from choosing a shorter or longer term (as long as you can pass the stress test).

 An open mortgage lets you repay the mortgage in full at any point during your mortgage term.
 Because of this, it tends to come with a higher mortgage rate.
 Open mortgages only tend to make sense if you expect a huge cash windfall or intend to sell your home in the near future.

 A closed mortgage has limitations on how much extra money you can put towards your mortgage beyond your regular mortgage payments.
 Because of that it tends to come with a lower mortgage rate than an open mortgage.